rotating header

 Suffering and death, per 1 Corinthians 15, are also "thin spaces" between the seen and unseen world.
 As such, they are opportunities to recognise the "supernatural", the forces that we relegate to fantasy or horror movies but actually experience in our lives.
 Suffering is the path, and death is the doorway, and both get our attention when we are distracted by sex, money, power, and all the palpable principalities of this world.
 They realign our grasp of what matters.

-The Fall foliage carries all these themes of death.
+The Fall foliage carries all these themes of death: communal, liminal, transformational.
 Each leaf is an individual work of art, and a splash of color in the branch, the tree, the forest of seasonal unity.
 The crisp forest of color takes us into the edge of another world.
 And the dying leaves blaze glory, redeeming finitude into victory.

 True confessions, Bone stories like Ezekiel and Halloween resonate for another reason: I (Jennifer) broke my left arm in October (after breaking my right arm in July).
+It would almost be a joke if it wasn't so hard to be without hands.
 This time the crushed pieces and joint impaction meant surgery, which our hero ortho surgeon son arranged, so we diverted to Colorado between visits with moms.
 Cancer, loss of home/normal/work/community, injuries in the family, violence in Tanzania and Uganda this weekend and Congo most days, conflicts between people we care for, loneliness and disability in aging moms, a lot of bad to plod through this year.

 So this holiday weekend we lean into the grace that pulls bones back together, that gives camaraderie along the strenuous road, that connects us to saints living and dead in the human family that will one day reune at home.